Seidolon/GitHUBbedGore/_Stuff/ReadMe.txt

 Additional Credits to   : Tormentor667, SkullTag Team, Graf Zahl, Carnevil
 													iD Software, Raven Software, Randy Heit & more.
-													For more detailed infos see the "Credits" folder.
+													For more detailed infos see the "Credits" folder included with this file or just run Credits Map.
 ===========================================================================
 * What is included *